 - Value: PASSED

 Note: This makes it so that the Execute Task Sequence group will only execute IF all of the Pre-Flight checks passed (e.g. successful).

 So that’s it!!
-You should now be able to edit your deployment task sequence, reviewing the Pre-Flight Check group and adding further customizations with your own custom pre-flight checks.
+You should now be able to edit your deployment task sequence, reviewing the Pre-Flight Check group and adding further customization with your own custom pre-flight checks.

 My next blog post will explain:

 - Structure and Flow of the Pre-Flight Check group

 - Use of the task sequence variables in the Pre-Flight Check group